Shaping investments for the future

 Prior to making an investment decision, retail investors should seek advice from their financial adviser.
 This document is intended as general information only.
 Please remember past performance is not a guide to the future.
 Investors should also obtain and consider the Product Disclosure Statements ("PDS") for the fund(s) mentioned in this document before making any decision about whether to acquire the product.
 The PDS is available on www.fidelity.com.au or can be obtained by contacting Fidelity Australia on 1800 119 270.
 The relevant Target Market Determination (TMD) is available via www.fidelity.com.au.
 This document has been prepared without taking into account your objectives, financial situation or needs.
 You should consider such matters before acting on the information contained in this document.
 This document may include general commentary on market activity, industry or sector trends or other broad-based economic or political conditions which should not be construed as investment advice.
 Information stated herein about specific securities is subject to change.
 Any reference to specific securities should not be construed as a recommendation to buy, sell or hold these securities.
 While the information contained in this document has been prepared with reasonable care, no responsibility or liability is accepted for any errors or omissions or misstatements however caused.
 The document may not be reproduced or transmitted without prior written permission of Fidelity Australia.
 The issuer of Fidelity's funds is FIL Responsible Entity (Australia) Limited ABN 33 148 059 009.
 References to ($) are in Australian dollars unless stated otherwise.
 Details of Fidelity Australia’s provision of financial services to retail clients are set out in our Financial Services Guide, a copy of which can be downloaded from our website.

-Ready to invest in the Fidelity Global Demographics Fund?Discover now
+Ready to invest in the Fidelity Global Demographics Fund (Managed Fund)?Discover now